 We will have a brief meeting with all Team Captains on Monday night at 5:00 pm in the West Sanctuary.

 We will have a brief meeting with all Team Captains on Wednesday night from 8:30-8:40 in the West Sanctuary.

 On Friday night after the closing program, we will need everyone to help clean up and put our church campus back together.
 Please plan on staying a little longer on Friday night.
 After all the families have been checked-out and you have said goodbye to all your kids, please clean up your ministry area.
 A Clean-up Crew Leader will have an instruction sheet for your area to ensure that all materials are returned to the right place.
 Clean-up instructions will also be posted in the Volunteer Room on Friday.
 Please bring all Adventure Week supplies and decorations from your area to the Youth Room.

 You will help all the children get checked in each night by giving them their nametag, checking them in on their team clipboard and making sure their parent has a claim wristband with their family number.
 Please be at church at 4:00 PM on Monday for training.
 On the other nights please arrive no later than 4:50 PM as Registration opens at 5:00 PM.
-We will also need your help on Sunday the 26st between services and after 3rd service, as well as on Monday the 27nd from 10:00-11:00 AM to distribute Registration Packets at the Drive-Thru Registration.
+We will also need your help on the Sunday before Adventure Week between services and after 3rd service, as well as on Monday from 10:00-11:00 AM to distribute Registration Packets at the Drive-Thru Registration.